5/7/2025

 speaker

-Ray Caccini
+Ray Cuccini

 Chief Financial Officer

-The run rate will be about 750,000 for the OP units and then the directors is another roughly 60,000.
+The run rate will be about 750,000 for the OP units, and then the directors is another roughly 60,000.
 So, you know, the round number is about 800,000 a quarter.
 The reason it was lower in the first quarter is the units weren't granted until February and March.
 So you've only got that, you know, roughly two-thirds or so, a little less than that.

 speaker